-Inventories planned to be used for construction and spare parts with useful lives over one year are recorded within property, plant and equipment.
+Inventories planned to be used for construction and spare parts considered as components of property, plant and equipment are recorded within property, plant and equipment.

 Mining assets and processing plant and equipment

 Mining assets and processing plant and equipment are those assets, including construction in progress, which are intended to be used only for the needs of a certain mine or field, and upon full extraction exhausting of the reserves of such mine or the field, these assets cannot be further used for any other purpose without a capital reconstruction.